ArneBachmann/tagsplorer/README.md

 ## Other design decisions ##
-* Configuration and index synchronisation
+- Configuration and index synchronisation

-    * Most operations only modify the configuration file, updating its integrated timestamp
+    - Most operations only modify the configuration file, updating its integrated timestamp

-    * Only search operations require and up-to-date index.
+    - Only search operations require an up-to-date index.
 If a time skew between the configuration file's timestamp and the interned configuration inside the index is detected, the index and all timestamps is updated by re-indexing all files.

-* The implementation of the simple switch for `case_sensitive` raised quite a lot of semantic questions.
+- The implementation of the simple switch for `case_sensitive` raised quite a lot of semantic questions.
 For one, should file extensions be treated differently from file names, and is there a benefit of ignoring case for extensions, but not for the actual names?
 Probably not.
 Secondly, if we store data case-normalized in the index, we lose the relationship to the actual writings of the indexed folder names, which might cause problems.
 This would only occur on a case_sensitive file system with `case_sensitive` set to `false`.
 As a conclusion, we might need to separate storage of tag dirs from other tags or file extensions, or modify search operation to case-normalize instead of doing this in the index, which would slow down the program.
 Current conclusion: Tough, would need mapping from case-normalized to actual naming on filesystem, or lower() comparisons all over the place :-( to be delayed

-* Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must of course ensure a length > 0.
+- Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must of course ensure a len(a) > 0 and len(b) == 1.

-* Program output is written to stdout for further processing by other tools, all logging on stderr.
+- Program output is written to stdout for further processing by other tools, all logging goes to stderr.

-* Globbing on tags or folders is not intended to work, because the index is made for quick checks.
-It does nevertheless work when no matching folders were found (due to glob patterns being not represented in the index) and traversing the entire folder tree.
-A second option is to use the `--dirs` option.
-TODO add tests, because still unsure if all working fine
+- Globbing on tags or folders is originally not intended to work, because the index is made for quick checks.
+It does nevertheless work in a situation when no matching folders were found (due to glob patterns being not represented in the index) and traversing the entire folder tree.
+An alternative is to use the `--dirs` option.
+TODO add tests, because still unsure if all that is working fine

-* For the "skip folder" logic, we *could* have used a semantics of "index the folder, but don't recurse into its sub-folders".
+- For the "skip folder" logic, we *could* have used a semantics of "index the folder, but don't recurse into its sub-folders".
 However, we prefer marking and skipping each sub-folder to ignore individually, because it's more flexible; implementation complexity has not been compared, but could be similar.

-* Different implementations and replacements for the built-in configuration parser have been tested; there is, however, no version that both a) allows reading values for duplicate keys, and b) is fully interoperable between Python 2 and 3.
+- Different implementations and replacements for the built-in configuration parser have been tested; there is, however, no version that both a) allows reading values for duplicate keys, and b) is fully interoperable between Python 2 and 3.
 The alternative of using JSON may be considered, but is potentially harder to edit by humans and requires profiling to make a decision.
 Since configuration files may be persisted by users, this is also a breaking change which would require a migration path.

-* The index itself is designed to be both low on memory consumption and fast to load from the file system.
-After profiling for storing it compressed vs. not compressed, the level `2` zlib approach delivered optimal results on both resource restricted and modern office computers, and offers only minimally larger compacted file size compared even to `bz2` compression level `9`, while almost being as fast to unpickle as pure uncompressed data (which again was faster than any `bz2` level).
+- The index itself is designed to be both low on memory consumption and fast to load from the file system, to the expense of higher CPU processing to recombine folder names into paths.
+After profiling whether to store the index either compressed vs. uncompressed, the level `2` zlib approach delivered optimal results on both resource restricted and modern office computers, and offers only minimally larger compacted file size compared even to `bz2` compression level `9`, while almost being as fast to unpickle as pure uncompressed data (which again was faster than any `bz2` level).
+Since speed is more important than storage size, even considering more effective compression methods like `lzma` weren't even considered, which is also contained only in the standard library of Python 3, not Python 2.

 # Development #

 ## Git and Github workflows ##
 The master branch should always run fine and contain the latest stable version (release).
 Currently we are pre-V1.0 therefore everything is still happening either on master or on other branches without announcement.
-Development activities are merged on the develop branch, and only merged to master for a release.
+Development activities are merged on the develop branch, and only merged to master for a release, which is then tagged.
+If any releases are build in the future (e.g. for pip or conda installation), they would only be build from commits that pass all tests on e.g. TravisCI or AppVeyor.

 # Known issues #

-* It's possible to commit file names into Subversion from operating systems like Linux, that aren't allowed to checkout on Windows, e.g. `file.` with a trailing dot.
-Since this is no problem that tagsPlorer can solve, we ignore this potential problem.
-In the code, the only decision to make was whether to check for the DOT from first to last character, or only from first to second last, which can be seen as premature optimization and unnecessary.
+- It's possible to commit file names into Subversion from operating systems like Linux, that aren't valid on Windows file systems, e.g. the filename `file.` (with a trailing dot).
+Since this is no problem that tagsPlorer can solve, we ignore it.
+In the code, the only decision to make in that regard was whether to check for the DOT from first to last character, or only from first to second last (or even second to second last to avoid "hidden by convention" files to be indexed as extensions), which can be seen as premature optimization and unnecessary.
+TODO add option to avoid indexing all hidden dot-files (start check at second character) at the expense of having to use `?` glob to find them.